 Today’s News, Tomorrow’s History is an ongoing series with Listenwise.
 This series connects Facing History’s themes with today’s current events using public radio to guide and facilitate discussions around the social issues of our time.
-We will take a look at the construction of oil pipelines that are moving forward and the political, environmental, and economic factors involved.
+We will take a look at the recent presidential elections in France.